How Do You Clean An RV Fresh Water Tank

 How dangerous is bleach to deal with?

-Bleach isn’t toxic but can irritate eyes, skin, lungs, and mouth.
-You shouldn’t drink it.
+Bleach isn’t toxic but can irritate your eyes, skin, lungs, and mouth, so handle it with care and never ingest it.

 My water system, lines, and hoses still smell like bleach after rinsing through all of them, what can I do?

-Let it sit for a couple of hours.
-Then run your taps until your tank is empty and refill.
+- Let it sit for a couple of hours.

 See Also: Best Portable Solar Panel Charger For RV Camper/Boondocking